Exact and high order discretization schemes for Wishart processes and their affine extensions: Exact simulation of Wishart processes

-This result gives an interesting way to figure out the dynamic associated to the operator $L_1$, by using a change of variable.
-It is interesting to notice that the CIR process $(U_t^u)_{\set{1,1}}$ is well defined as soon as its degree $\alpha-1$ is nonnegative, which coincides with the condition under which the Wishart process $WIS_2(x,\alpha,0,I^1_2)$ is well-defined.
-Last, we notice that the solution of the operator $L_1$ involves a CIR process in the diagonal term and a Brownian motion in the non diagonal one.
-We will get a similar structure in the general $d$ case.
+This result gives an interesting way to figure out the dynamics associated to the operator $L_{e^1_2}$ by using a change of variable.
+It is worth noticing that the CIR process $(U_t^u)_{\{1,1\}}$ is well defined as soon as its degree $\alpha-1$ is nonnegative, which coincides with the condition under which the Wishart process $\WIS_2(x,\alpha,0,e^1_2)$ is well defined.
+Last, we notice that the solution of the operator $L_{e^1_2}$ involves a CIR process in the diagonal term and a Brownian motion in the nondiagonal one.
+A~similar structure holds for larger $d$.